Tyler-OBrien/Okolni-Source-Query-Pool/README.md

 Move to .NET 6 for CancellationTokenSupport on UDPClient Send/Recv Methods

 Rework implementation of retries to work with Send/Recieve timeouts

 Fix issues with A2S_Info/ServerInfo properties like Port/SteamID//SourceTv/Keywords/GameID which rely on the EDF (Extra Data Flag) which was improperly detecting those other fields being supported

-Obsolete Connect method, use Setup instead.
-UDP is connection-less.

 *** Note on Retries and Send/Recieve Timeouts ***